cwj22/cwj22.github.io/projects/gail.md

 ### TLDR;
 - End-to-end deep reinforcement learning (RL) can improve an agent's policy through environment interaction.
 - Generative adversarial imitation learning (GAIL) builds on RL to learn without access to a reward function by exploiting generative adversarial networks (GANs).
+**_Contribution:_**
+I implemented GAIL for autonomous racing by adding the following features to the imitation library
+- Importing and processing racing trajectories and calculating new state features
+- Adding regulators to the discriminator, including entropy regularization, gradient penalty to enforce Lipshitzness, PU-GAIL
+- Implementing Wasserstein GAIL
+- Options framework for semi-MDPS
-- **_Contribution:_** I improve AIL's performance in GTS by exploring
+I improve AIL's performance in GTS by exploring
     - residual policy learning,
     - exploration with model-based control,
-    - options framework for semi-MDPS, and
     - sparse reward guidance.

 ### Background